 Dig into a steak at classic cowboy restaurant

 The Tumalo Feed Company is housed in a former general store built in 1910 and boasts an eclectic décor of cow skulls, red-checkered tablecloths and cowboy art.
 The drinks come in Mason jars and the menu looks like an old-time newspaper.
 Try the mountain oysters if you dare, or stick with the gigantic porterhouse steak, served with piles of sides delivered family style.

 Peruse Prineville’s past in a 1910-era bank

 Step into this enormous former bank, built from brick in 1910, and wander through the history of Prineville, which is the oldest city in Central Oregon.
-Exhibits at The Bowman Museum reveal historical challenges from fire to landowner disputes to what to do with all of those huge Ponderosa trees in the Ochoco Mountains (turn them into cash).
+Exhibits at A.R.
+Bowman Museum reveal historical challenges from fire to landowner disputes to what to do with all of those huge Ponderosa trees in the Ochoco Mountains (turn them into cash).

 Glide through the snow on a dog-powered sled